Banat: Migration Period and Early Middle Ages

-The Goths were forced out by the Huns, who organized their ruling center in the Pannonian Basin (the Pannonian Plain), an area that included the northwestern part of today's Banat.
+The Goths were forced out by the Huns, who organized their ruling center in the Pannonian Plain, an area that included the northwestern part of today's Banat.
 After the death of Attila, the Hunnic empire disintegrated in days.
 The previously subjected Gepids formed a new kingdom in the area, only to be defeated 100 years later by the Avars.

 One governing center of the Avars was formed in the region, which played an important role in the Avar–Byzantine wars.
-An inscription on one of the vessels from the Treasure of Sânnicolau Mare (which origin is disputed) recorded names of two local rulers, Butaul and Buyla, who bore Slavic ruling titles of župan.
-The Avar rule over the area lasted until the 9th century, until Charlemagne's campaigns.
-Banat region became part of the First Bulgarian Empire a few decades later.
+An inscription on one of the vessels from the Treasure of Sânnicolau Mare (whose origin is disputed) recorded the names of two local rulers, Butaul and Buyla, who bore the Slavic ruling title of župan.
+Avar rule over the area lasted until Charlemagne's campaigns in the 9th century.
+The Banat region became part of the First Bulgarian Empire a few decades later.
 Archaeological evidence shows the Avars and Gepids lived here until the middle of the 10th century.
-The Avar rule had triggered considerable Slavic migration to the southern Pannonian plain and to the Balkans.
+Avar rule had triggered considerable Slavic migration to the southern Pannonian plain and to the Balkans.

-In 895, the Hungarians living in Etelköz entered the Byzantine-Bulgarian war as allies of Byzantium, and defeated the Bulgars.
+In 895, the Hungarians living in Etelköz entered the Byzantine-Bulgarian war as allies of Byzantium and defeated the Bulgars.
 Because of this, the Bulgarians allied with the Pechenegs, who attacked the Hungarian settlements.
-This led to the process of what is known as the Hungarian conquest of the Pannonian basin, referred to by them as "hometaking" (honfoglalás) in Hungarian.
+This led to the process of what is known as the Hungarian conquest of the Pannonian Basin, referred to by them as "home-taking" (honfoglalás) in Hungarian.
 This also resulted in the loss of part of the territories north of the Danube for the Bulgarian Empire.

-According to Gesta Hungarorum chronicle, a local ruler known as Glad ruled over Banat and his army was formed by Vlachs, Bulgarians, and Cumans.
-Ahtum was another early-11th-century ruler in the territory now known as Banat.
+According to the chronicle Gesta Hungarorum, a local ruler known as Glad ruled over Banat; his army was made up of Vlachs, Bulgarians, and Cumans.
+Ahtum was another early 11th-century ruler in the territory now known as Banat.
 His primary source is the Long Life of Saint Gerard, a 14th-century hagiography.
 Chanadinus, Ahtum's former commander-in-chief, defeated and killed Ahtum, occupying his realm.